YvesToiser/Alyra-project4-deFi-dApp/README.md

 ## Tests
 ### Manual Test
 You can test this dApp on Kovan network.
+If you need to deploy locally, change the Price provider in deploy.js

-### Unit tests
+## Unit tests
-You can find below the documentation of these tests.

-## How to
+### How to
 - You need to have node.js installed
 - run a local blockchain server
 ```sh
 ganache
 ```
+- If you need to deploy locally, change the Price provider in deploy.js
 - in another terminal run the test script
 ```sh
 truffle test